 4. We believe that it is our duty to promote fiscal responsibility and ensure compliance in all areas.

 Thank you for visiting our Child Nutrition Program website.
 We believe that children need healthy meals to learn.
-The Elmore County Child Nutrition Programoffers healthy meals every school day.
-We serve over 7000 nutritious meals daily.
-We have 14 operating cafeterias throughout the Elmore County School district.
-Child Nutrition has undergone reauthorization this year with the USDA.
-Therefore there have been many changes to our department.
+The Elmore County Child Nutrition Programoffers healthy meals every school day, serving over 7000 nutritious meals daily.
+Throughout the Elmore County School district we have 14 operating cafeterias.
+Child Nutrition has undergone reauthorization this year with the USDA, therefore there have been many changes to our department.
 Please be sure to review our website to familiarize yourself with all of the new changes.

 In accordance with Federal Law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.